ROHITJAIND/LU-Decomposition/README.md

 ![OUTPUT](./images/output2.png)

 ## Result:
-Thus the program to solve a matrix using LU Decomposition is written and verified using python programming.
+Thus the python program to solve a matrix using LU Decomposition is verified.